grafana/mimir/docs/sources/mimir/configure/configure-the-query-frontend-work-with-prometheus.md

 aliases:
   - ../configuring/configuring-the-query-frontend-work-with-prometheus/
   - configuring-the-query-frontend-work-with-prometheus/
+  - ../operators-guide/configure/configure-the-query-frontend-work-with-prometheus/
 description: Learn how to configure the query-frontend to work with Prometheus.
-menuTitle: Configure the query-frontend to work with Prometheus
+menuTitle: Query-frontend to work with Prometheus
 title: Configure the Grafana Mimir query-frontend to work with Prometheus
 weight: 90
 ---